Skip to main content

 Intermediate

 The monitoring protocols for GLP-1 therapies are dynamic, living documents.
 They are continuously refined by a flow of new information long after a drug is approved.
-Regulatory bodies like the and EMA have established a two-part system that governs this evolution ∞ the rigorous gatekeeping of pre-market clinical trials and the diligent surveillance of post-market pharmacovigilance.
+Regulatory bodies like the FDA and EMA have established a two-part system that governs this evolution ∞ the rigorous gatekeeping of pre-market clinical trials and the diligent surveillance of post-market pharmacovigilance.
 Understanding this dual system reveals how monitoring protocols adapt to new scientific insights and real-world patient experiences.

 Forged in Trials the Pre-Market Foundation